All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Reconstruction of Stadio di Domiziano; (right) travertine external pillars and brick structure, similar to that of Colosseo

 The historical section of this website has some background information and other images of the stadium built by Emperor Domitian in 86 AD.
-Its ruins were found in 1936 under three buildings in the northern section of Piazza Navona.
+Significant ruins were found in 1936 under three buildings in the northern section of Piazza Navona.

 Southern side of Piazza Navona